CRahne/Scoreboard/README.md

 ### Software

-1) `git clone https://github.com/CRahne/ButtonStation.git` into a desired directory on the PI.
+1) `git clone https://github.com/CRahne/Scoreboard.git` into a desired directory on the PI.
 2) You can tweak parts of the program in Constants.py or Questions.csv (more on that later)
 3) [Install Python 3](https://www.python.org/downloads/).
 This will install the tkinter module, the used GUI framework.
-3) Run [ButtonStation_v6.py](ButtonStation_v6.py), which is in the root directory
+4) Run [Scoreboard.py](Scoreboard.py), which is in the root directory

 ### Wiring
 ![alt text](Docs/Diagram.jpg)

 This is a diagram for the Raspberry PI model 4 with a 40 pin layout.
-You will also need to give it a power supply, a hdmi output, and connections to a USB mouse and keyboard.
+You will also need to have a power supply, hdmi output, and connections to a USB mouse and keyboard.

 ---